RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Detailed Error Analysis

-If we look at the number of selected answers, in Figures \ref{fig:qa_tendency_over_under_exact_1_train}, \ref{fig:qa_tendency_over_under_exact_1_test} and \ref{fig:qa_tendency_over_under_exact_2}, most of the time the models selects either the right amount of answers or over the amount of answers, but in very few cases less than the amount.
-Similarly to the recall vs precision comparison, these experiments validate that the model mostly chooses the right answers but sometimes picks more than it should when it makes errors.
+If we look at the number of selected answers, in Figure \ref{fig:qa_tendency_over_under_exact}, most of the time the models select the right number of answers or more than the number of answers, but in very few cases, fewer than the number of answers.
+Similar to the recall vs precision comparison, these experiments validate that the model mostly chooses the right answers but sometimes picks more than it should when it makes errors.

-If we look at the number of reasoning steps, in Figures \ref{fig:qa_reasoning_avg_occurrences_per_category_1_train}, \ref{fig:qa_reasoning_avg_occurrences_per_category_1_test} and \ref{fig:qa_reasoning_avg_occurrences_per_category_2}, when we don't include RAG, the model needs more steps to arrive at a final answer.
-This seems like a normal behavior, because in the RAG case it gets missing information instead of reasoning about it.
-We can see it needs most of the reasoning steps in eco-driving or first-aid, where law documents don't really help.
+If we look at the number of reasoning steps, in Figure \ref{fig:qa_reasoning_avg_occurrences_per_category}, when we do not include RAG, the model needs more steps to arrive at a final answer.
+This seems like normal behavior because in the RAG case, it gets missing information rather than reasoning about it.
+It needs most of the reasoning steps in eco-driving or first-aid, where legal documents do not really help.